espeak-ng/espeak-ng/docs/phonemes.md

 The second section lists the features and their associated name.
 The Wikipedia IPA<sup>\[<a href="#ref4">4</a>\]</sup> article can be used as a starting point into the various phonetic topics contained in this document.

+The third section describes the properties (named values) used to describe the phonemes.
+These, in addition to the features, should allow all possible phonemes from any language to be described.

 The goal of this document is not to provide a detailed guide on phonetics.
 Instead, it is designed to be a transcription guide on how to specify phonemes